craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 ## Guildmember

-You spent your life before adventure with the Guilds of Alaturmen.
+You spent your life before adventure with the [[Guilds of Coalition]].
 Your days were full of bureaucracy, transportation, and political conflict.
 You learned when to keep information to yourself and how to tell who you can truly trust.

-You gain +2 in your Wisdom Score and +1 in your Intelligence Score.
+You gain +2 to your Wisdom Score and +1 to your Intelligence Score.
 You are proficient in the Deception and Insight skills.
 You know your choice of two of the following;
 	- [[Desertspeech (language)]]
 	- [[Fanyaquestan (language)]]
 	- [[Arthurian (language)]]